mkscala/docker-alpine-redis/README.md

 bad47935bd28        none                null
 ```

-##### Run Redis
+##### Run Server

 Next we create a simple Redis server instance, and give it the name `myserver`.
 Data is stored on the volume `/data`, which is automatically created for you on your development/container host.
-Because we're running in the foreground with `--rm`, this volume will not dangle.
+Because we're running in the foreground and will be removed with `--rm`, this volume will not dangle.

 ```sh
 $ docker run --rm --net=mynetwork --name=myserver sickp/alpine-redis